Weakly tracially approximately representable actions: The dual of weakly tracially approximately representable actions

 \section{The dual of weakly tracially approximately representable actions}

-In this section, we first give the definition of weakly tracially approximately representable actions and weakly tracially strictly approximately inner actions.
+In this section, we first give the definition of weakly tracially approximately representable actions.
 We then give a general duality theorem for a finite abelian group action when the action has the weak tracial Rokhlin property or is weakly tracially approximately representable.
 Further, we exhibit some examples to show that our theorems are not empty.

 The following is a ``weak tracial" analog of approximate representability for finite group actions on infinite-dimensional simple unital C*-algebras. \begin{dfn} Let $A$ be an infinite-dimensional simple unital \ca. An action $\alpha \colon G \to \Aut(A)$ of a finite group $G$ on $A$ is \emph{weakly tracially approximately representable} if for every finite set $F \subset A$, every $\ep > 0$, and every positive element $x \in A$ with $\|x\| = 1$, there are $c \in (A^{\alpha})_+$ with $\| c \| \leq 1$ and contractive elements $s_g \in \overline{c A c}$ for $g \in G$ such that: \begin{enumerate} \item $\| s_1 - c\|< \ep$ and $\|s^*_g - s_{g^{-1}} \|< \ep$ for all $g \in G$. \item $\| s_g s_h - c s_{gh}\| < \ep$ for all $g, h \in G$. \item $\| c a - a c \| < \ep$ for all $a \in F \cup \{s_g \colon g \in G\}$. \item $\| \alpha_g (c a c) - s_g a s^*_g \|< \ep$ for all $a \in F$ and all $g \in G$. \item $\| \alpha_g (s_h) - s_{g h g^{-1}}\| < \ep$ for all $g, h \in G$. \item $(1 - c - \ep)_+ \precsim_A x$. \item $\| c x c\| > 1-\ep$. \end{enumerate} \end{dfn} It is clear that Condition (\ref{Week.Ap.Rep.Def.5}) reduces to $\| \alpha_g (s_h) - s_{h}\| < \ep$ if $G$ is abelian group.
 We refer to Definition~4.1 of \cite{AV20} for a tracial version of Definition~\ref{Week.Ap.Rep.Def} in the setting of nonabelian finite groups and Definition~3.2 of~\cite{Ph11} in the setting of abelian finite groups and separable C*-algebras.